In a saucepan containing 1½ pints (850 ml) of water add one teaspoon each of ginger, cumin, turmeric and salt, then bring it all to the boil.

 Cook for a minute before adding the lentil mixture, then taste, season with more salt and cook gently for a further 5-10 minutes (stirring from time to time).
 Serve this with rice and yoghurt.
-See our Cookery School Video on the right for perfect rice
+See ther Cookery School Video on this page to watch how Delia makes Perfect Rice

 You will also need a medium saucepan and a medium heavy-based frying pan.